Archetypes

 - Ryugumon ("Aquatics") (B)

 You put your own cards into sources, you play your own cards out from sources.
 Features a type of protection that, when you'd be removed from the battle area, plays out sources.
-The level 7 boss card, Ariemon, spits out a ridiculous number of extra bodies to get a morbillion additional swings.
+The level 7 boss card, Ariemon, spits out a ridiculous number of extra bodies to get a morbillion additional swings, and because of its special evo requirements, the level 6 slot is basically completely free; the various Ryugumons are useful control pieces but not strictly necessary, and MetalSeadramon ACE can be slotted in no problem with the additional benefit of <Decode> playing it out if Ariemon gets removed.

 - Pyramidimon (K)